Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-3--4.md

--   **Custom 03** -- This should be set to the word "True" if you want to have the plugin restrict synchronization to only loading new incidents from SpiraTeam \> JIRA and updating existing items.
+-   **Custom 03** -- This should be set to the word "True" if you want to have the plugin restrict synchronization to only loading new incidents from SpiraTeam to JIRA and updating existing items.
 This is useful if you want to prevent existing issues in JIRA from being loaded into SpiraTeam.
 Leave blank if you want the plugin to synchronize normally.

--   **Custom 04** -- This should be set to the word "True" if you want to have the plugin copy file attachments from SpiraTeam \> JIRA.
+-   **Custom 04** -- This should be set to the word "True" if you want to have the plugin copy file attachments from SpiraTeam to JIRA.
 This can use additional system resources and may fail if the files are too large for JIRA's API to handle.
 Leave the field blank if you want the default behavior -- which is to not synchronize